nakulkaws/project0/README.md

 3. signup.html - The user needs to signup with his details - name, phone number, email id and password, to create his profile on this website.

 4. login.html - After the user has signed up, it will be possible for the user to login to complete the order process.

- and at least one use of SCSS inheritance.